marios-r/Tags-filter-for-AnnotatorJS/README.md

 ### Events
 ---
-**tagSelected(annotations)**

-Called when a tag has been selected and the respective filter have been applied

-**tagUnselected(annotations)**
+**onTagsFilterCheck(filteredoutAnn,resultingAnn,tagFilters)**

-Called when a tag has been unselected and the respective filter has been removed
+Called when a filter check has been done.

+filteredoutAnn: Annotations that has been filtered out

+resultingAnn: Resulting annotations after the filter

+tagFilters: current tag filters